Country Women's Association: CWA of Australia

 The idea of creating a federal body bringing together the various State associations was first discussed in 1929, with the idea put on hold until 1945 when the CWA of Australia was formed at a meeting of State presidents in Melbourne.
 In the initial years, states took it turn about to chair the CWAA and host annual meetings.
 Victorian President Helena Marfell was elected first chair in 1945.
 South Australia and its president, Helen Withers, carried the mantle the following year and then, in June 1947, Bertha Mac Smith from NSW took on the role.
 From 1948 the changeover happened biennially.

+The CWA in the Australian-administered Territory of Papua and New Guinea was given observer status at the national CWA conference in 1952, with the first branches having been established the previous year.

 Over the years various changes were made to the constitution to make it more effective, while preserving the autonomy of member Associations.
 Significant change came in 1983, when new rules stipulated that the National President would be elected; in 1985 former NSW State President Dorothy Ross became the first elected president of CWA after a national ballot.

 The CWA of Australia officially ceased to operate in early 2022, with the organisation explaining that this was (in part) as a consequence of increasingly enhanced avenues of communication, which meant a single point of contact was perceived to no longer be required.
 In a statement issued at the time, it said the member associations had increased capacity to advocate on the issues of concern to their members, however limited resources did not allow for duplication of this capacity at a national level.